 Bed bugs are found worldwide.
-Infestations are growing more common in the developing world, especially in unsanitary living conditions and severe crowding, but in the few years starting in 2001, even in "nice" hotels and airlines.
+Infestations are growing more common in the developing world, especially in unsanitary living conditions and severe crowding, but starting in 2001, even in "nice" hotels and airlines.
 In North America and Western Europe, strong pesticides, like DDT (now banned) made bed bug infestations rare during the second half of the 20th century.
 The National Pest Management Association reports a 71% increase in calls for bed bug infestations since 2001.

 As mentioned at the outset, the common bedbug is a small (about the size of an apple seed), reddish-brown, flattened bug that looks a bit like a beetle that exclusively feeds on blood of warm-blooded animals, particularly humans, chickens and bats.

 They are found in al parts of the world, but hide in cracks, crevices, seams of mattresses, cracks between floorboards, anywhere they can, until the early hours of the morning, when their victims are sound asleep.
 They then crawl out to feed.